 It's broadly understood that increasing the flow of fresh air into a building is essential to reduce the spread of viruses.
 Recirculated air, while it makes energy conservation sense, doesn't address the potential spread of pathogens.

 Hygiene Ventilation is an approach that uses 100% fresh air to ensure that mechanical systems don't contribute to the air quality risks to human health.
 However, the energy challenges, especially for old, leaky buildings, are significant.
-Passive House and it's existing building sibling, EnerPHit, provide the tools to cost-effectively
+Passive House and it's existing building sibling, EnerPHit, are the only feasible ways to cost-effectively reach Hygiene Ventilation.

 To understand how to achieve this level of performance in a new or existing building, email me at firstname.lastname@example.org.